ufal/npfl129/exam/questions.md

   of a discrete random variable.
 Then define bias of an estimator and show that estimating an expectation using a single sample is unbiased.
 [5]

-- Describe gradient descent and compare it to stochastic (i.e., online) gradient descent and minibatch stochastic gradient descent.
+- Describe standard gradient descent and compare it to stochastic (i.e., online) gradient descent and minibatch stochastic gradient descent.
 [5]

 - Formulate conditions on the sequence of learning rates used in SGD to converge